ericoden/ericoden.github.io/_posts/2021-08-10-duolingo-leagues.markdown

 Constraints (4) are a little bit of a hack.
 You don't need all elements on the tridiagonal to be strictly positive in order to guarantee irreducibility, and so we are cutting off feasible solutions.
 However, I haven't yet found a way to express the irreducibility with a linear constraint.

 However, with $\epsilon$ set to 0.01, for a given $\mathbf{v}$, CPLEX was able to find a solution.
-I set a target distribution 5% for the bottom five leagues, 10% for the emerald and amythest, 20% for pearl, 30% for obsidian, and 5% for diamond, and got the following transition probabilities.
+I set a target distribution 5% for the bottom five leagues, 10% for the emerald and amythest, 20% for pearl, 30% for obsidian, and 5% for diamond.
 The resulting transition matrix then leads a random distribution towards the target.
 The convergence, however, is rather slow (it takes 3500 weeks to get there):

 ![Alt Text](/assets/images/duolingo_targeted.gif)